JuliaPy/SymPy.jl/docs/src/Tutorial/calculus.md

 (x, y, z)
 ```

-We can also use the convenient `@syms` macro, as with
+We primarily will use the convenient `@syms` macro, as with

 ```jldoctest calculus
 julia> @syms x y z